 Personal injuries can result from nursing home negligence or the negligence of assisted living facilities.

-In summary, if an injured person can establish that their injury resulted from someone else's negligence or misconduct, then the wrongdoer may be obligated to pay compensation for those injuries and the other losses sustained.
+If an injured person can establish that their injury resulted from someone else's negligence or misconduct, then the wrongdoer may be obligated to pay compensation for those injuries and the other losses sustained.

-When evaluating a potential suit based on personal injuries the first and most important thing your lawyer should do with you is evaluate the facts and circumstances of the events in question.
+When evaluating a potential suit based on personal injuries, the first and most important thing your lawyer should do with you is evaluate the facts and circumstances of the events in question.
 Your lawyer should be able to work with you to determine whether or not your injuries were directly caused by someone else's actions.
-The lawyer then should evaluate the claim with you to determine whether or not those injuries or damages resulted from the breach of some duty by that other person.
+The lawyer should then evaluate the claim with you to determine whether or not those injuries or damages resulted from the breach of some duty by that other person.